How To Clean A Dog’s Eyes

 What Do I Use To Clean My Dog’s Eyes?

 All you’ll need is a pair of clean hands, some balls of cotton wool, a paper/kitchen towel, and a bowl of clean, warm water.
-If your dog is a little reluctant to having their eye’s cleaned, you may need an extra pair of hands to help you soothe them and keep them still.
+If your dog is a little reluctant to have their eye’s cleaned, you may need an extra pair of hands to help you soothe them and keep them still.

 How Do You Clean Dog Eyes?